On Wednesday Belle and I went for a day out in Exeter.

 When we decided then that we fancied a day out in Exeter, we thought that a coach might be the way to go.
 The bus station is pretty central and it would mean we wouldn’t have to worry at all about where to park.
 It would also mean that Belle and I got to chat properly on the coach, rather than her just sitting there in silence while I stare straight ahead.
 (Who am I kidding?
 She played Minecraft all the way.)

-We used the GoEuro website to do some research.
+We used the GoEuro website – (GoEuro rebranded as Omio in 2019, so the updated site is here) – to do some research.
 It compares times and prices across different methods of transport to find you the best option.
 There’s even a box to tick to tie in your search with Airbnb if you are going on a longer trip and need accommodation too.

 Funnily enough, flying to Exeter wasn’t an option for us.